Undergraduate Course: Geology Dissertation (EASC10011)

 |Summary||An independent investigation in to a geological problem, collecting and analysing primary observations, and developing professional levels insights and interpretations, and presenting them in a comprehensive report.

-In 2021/22, the Geology Dissertation has been adapted to account for disruption due to COVID19.
-Two weeks of independent fieldwork will be undertaken at field camps in four different locations in Scotland during Weeks 0 and 1 of semester.
+In 2022/23, the Geology Dissertation has been adapted to account for disruption due to COVID19.
+28 days of independent geological fieldwork will be undertaken at during the summer of 2022.
 Work on data analysis, interpretation, and presentation will continue in Semesters 1 and 2 back in Edinburgh.

 Information for Visiting Students